DarioCattelan/DarioCattelan.github.io/content/Lore/Locations/Orlin Plains.md

-Auland is the ancestral homeland of the [[Tankedyr]] where [[Goadheimr]] is located.
-It sits in the south of the continent, in a verdant and humid tropical bay.
+The Orlin Plains is region in the middle of [[Kaloshen]].
+It is a mixture of tropical savannah and temperate steppe.
+The Orlin Plains is the homeland of the [[Orlins]], and makes up the majority of the territory known as [[the Orlin Communes]].

 # Dominant Terrain